dasanchez981/fall23eecs495-ai-reading-assistant/README.md

 ## EECS 495 Staff: Read Here!

-Please reach out to 495-ai-reading-assistant@umich.edu via email if there are any questions/issues regarding the instructions below and we will try our best to promptly reply!
+Please contact 495-ai-reading-assistant@umich.edu via email if there are any questions/issues regarding the instructions below and the team will work to resolve!

 ### Chrome Extension Setup